developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

 {
     protected static function getFacadeAccessor()
     {
-        return 'qr-code'; // This should match the binding name in the service provider }
+        return 'qr-code'; // This should match the binding name in the service provider QrCode === qr-code }
 }
 ```